nystudio107/retour/README.md

 In addition to supporting traditional exact and RegEx matching of URL patterns, Retour also has a Retour Redirect FieldType that you can add to your entries.
 This allows you to have dynamic entry redirects that have access to the data in your entries when matching URL patterns.

 Retour is written to be performant.
-There is no impact on your website's performance until an 404 exception happens; and even then the resulting matching happens with minimal impact.
+There is no impact on your website's performance until a 404 exception happens; and even then the resulting matching happens with minimal impact.

 Don't just rebuild a website.
 Transition it with Retour.

 ## Dynamic Entry Redirects

-Retire implements a Retour FieldType that you can add to your Entry Types.
+Retour implements a Retour FieldType that you can add to your Entry Types.
 Retour will look for 404 (Not Found) URLs that match the Legacy URL Pattern, and redirect them to this entry's URL.

 You also get the context of the `entry` that you can use when matching legacy URLs; so if you've imported a field called `recipeid` into your new website, you can the Retour Redirect FieldType look for it in your Legacy URL Pattern, e.g.: `/old-recipes/{recipeid}`